 Do not smoke.
 Smoking can greatly impair your safety prior to surgery and you ability to heal following surgery.
 You must not smoke.

 Relax.
 Do not engage in any stressful activities.
-Take care of no one.
+Do not stress your eyes.
 Let others tend to you.

 TWO TO SEVEN DAYS FOLLOWING SURGERY